Do Go On - 126 - Virginia Hall: The Limping Lady

 Okay, don't waste them all.

-We've got for my people to get through.
+We've got for more people to get through.

 Who else you got?

-I'd also love to thank you for the can.
+I'd also love to thank if we can.

 Mr. Matt Duncan.